kgateway-dev/kgateway.io/content/docs/operations/sample-app.md

    EOF
    ```

-2. Verify that the gateway is created successfully.
-You can also review the external address that is assigned to the gateway.
+2. Verify that the Gateway is created successfully.
+You can also review the external address that is assigned to the Gateway.
 Note that depending on your environment it might take a few minutes for the load balancer service to be assigned an external address.
 If you are using a local Kind cluster without a load balancer such as `metallb`, you might not have an external address.

    ```sh
    kubectl get gateway http -n {{< reuse "docs/snippets/ns-system.md" >}}